 Simply put, telematics refers to a set of technologies innovated by UPS to monitor performance of our package cars.
 These delivery vehicles are equipped with sensors to provide information on how the vehicle performs mechanically and to report on:

 In addition to vehicle performance, telematics allows us to analyze information from the vehicle in combination with GPS data, customer delivery data, and driver behavior data.
 The resulting insights we gather enable us to make small adjustments with big payoffs, because we can put them to use with more than 100,000 drivers around the world.
-In the U.S. alone, increasing our stops per mile by just 0.01 percent in 2010 was the equivalent of not driving 9.13 million miles.

 The more we know about our vehicles and routes, the more we can optimize them both.
 For example, we can match a route with a vehicle that gets better mileage at the speeds the route requires.
 We can also design routes to reduce the number of stops and starts required to deliver packages on time.